intermine/im-docs/docs/webapp/markup/index.rst

 property         description                                                                  example
 ================ ============================================================================ ===========================================
-name             The name of the dataset                                                      FlyAtlas identifier       The url of the dataset, if provided, or the permanent URL of the report page http://www.flyatlas.org/ url              The permanent URL of the report page                                         http://flymine.org/flymine/dataset:flyatlas
+name             The name of the dataset                                                      FlyAtlas description      The description of the dataset                                               Affymetrix microarray-based atlas identifier       The url of the dataset, if provided, or the permanent URL of the report page http://www.flyatlas.org/ url              The permanent URL of the report page                                         http://flymine.org/flymine/dataset:flyatlas
 ================ ============================================================================ ===========================================